tonyjoanes/azure-appinsights/USER_JOURNEY_EXAMPLE.md

 - `user.journey.id`: Unique identifier for this specific journey
 - `user.journey.step`: Current step in the journey
 - `user.action`: The user action that triggered the journey

+If the API request fails we set `user.journey.status = "error"`, record the exception, and add a `journey.failed` event before ending the span.

 ### 2. Producer API - Journey Progress